Care.data

 care.data was a programme announced by the then Health and Social Care Information Centre in spring 2013.
 It aimed to extract data from GP surgeries into a central database through the General Practice Extraction Service (GPES).
 Members of the English population who were registered with GP practices were informed that data on their health would be uploaded to HSCIC unless they exercised their rights to object by informing their GP.

 Data on patients who did not object would then be used in anonymised form by health care researchers, managers and planners including those outside the NHS such as academic institutions or commercial organisations.
 The use of identifiable data is governed by the common law on confidentiality, UK data protection legislation, the National Health Service Act 2006 and the Health and Social Care Act 2012.
 Identifiable data can only be released in compliance with those laws.

-Software and services are being provided by Atos which has itself received criticism for some of its other UK government projects.
+Software and services were being provided by Atos which has itself received criticism for some of its other UK government projects.